 There is some mismatch between the level of satisfaction of existing clients and the perceptions of capability held by potential buyers.
-While, for example, Oracle and SSA were only moderately ranked in terms of capability by existing clients, they were highly ranked in terms of capability by potential purchasers.
+While Oracle and JBA were only moderately ranked in terms of capability by existing clients, they were highly ranked in terms of capability by potential purchasers.

-Similarly, the capability of JD Edwards perceived by potential buyers lags behind its ranking from current clients.
+Similarly, the capability of PeopleSoft and JD Edwards perceived by potential buyers lags behind its ranking from current clients.